fer-hnndz/dotfiles/README.md

 After that setup your EQ as you'd like.\
 Installing and rebooting should be enough to get audio working.
 Although you may have some issues.

+> You can also apply the preset located in `extra-config`.
+Move it to `~/.config/easyeffects/output` and select it in the EasyEffects GUI.

 ## Brightness and Redshift

 You may be using a laptop, so to take care of your eyes, you may want to control the brightness of your screen.